Playing the balls you pulled out of the water might seem like it's saving you money, but it's costing your performance.

 Do you know how each of these characteristics influences your ball flight?

 Depending on design, some balls are designed for low driver spin, resulting in straighter drives.
 You could also optimize for driver distance or greater spin with your short irons.
-Your fitting with a PGA or LPGA Professional will provide you with a few options.
+Your fitting with a PGA or LPGA Coach will provide you with a few options.
 The best part is knowing that each of these improvements is available to you.

 It is vital to play an active role in the final choice.
 Be sure to pay close attention to: